Here, you will find the answers to frequently asked questions.

 PEPperCHIP® Peptide Microarrays should be stored at 4°C in the dark to ensure a long shelf life.
 If handled with care, chips are stable for months.
 If possible, please store them under inert gas atmosphere.

 In theory the arrays can be stripped.
 However, the stripping efficiency always depends on the nature of the samples and the assays.
 It may not work in all cases, and the chips may also degrade to some extent.
 Stripping efficiency has to be checked by microarray scanning, and even then you likely will not know if you removed all primary antibodies, or only the secondary antibody.
 Since we can print multiple array copies per chip (number of copies depends on the size of the array) we recommend using a new array for each experiment.

-Due to the high number of different peptides (up to 200,000 on a whole plate) and the picomolar mass, it is technically impossible to analyze all synthesized peptides in HPLC.
-Nevertheless, we perform numerous quality tests during production setup.
-We routinely run double coupling steps to get as close as possible to quantitative coupling yields.
+Due to the high number of different peptides (up to 70,000 in a discovery format) and the picomolar amount, it is technically impossible to analyze all synthesized peptides in HPLC.
+Nevertheless, we perform numerous quality tests during production setup: We routinely run double coupling steps to get as close as possible to quantitative coupling yields.
 After coupling, non-reacted amino groups are capped to avoid the formation of peptides with incomplete sequences.
 According to HPLC analysis and mass spectrometry with reference peptides, side reactions like aspartimide and β-lactam formation or racemization can be excluded.